-The Davis Projects for Peace: In the its sixth year, the Davis Projects for Peace program is an invitation to undergraduates at the American colleges and universities in the Davis United World College Scholars Program to design grassroots projects that they will implement during the summer of 2013.
+Projects for Peace: In the its eighthyear, the Projects for Peace program is an invitation to undergraduates at the American colleges and universities in the Davis United World College Scholars Program to design grassroots projects that they will implement during the summer of 2014.
 The projects judged to be the most promising and feasible will be funded at $10,000 each.
 The objective is to encourage and support today's motivated youth to create and try out their own ideas for building peace.

-The Davis Projects for Peace are made possible by Kathryn Wasserman Davis, an accomplished internationalist and philanthropist.
+Projects for Peace is an initiative inspired by the late Kathryn W. Davis, an accomplished internationalist and philanthropist.
 Upon the occasion of her 100th birthday in February of 2007, Mrs. Davis, mother of Shelby M.C.
 Davis who funds the Davis UWC Scholars Program, chose to celebrate by committing $1 million for one hundred Projects for Peace.
-"I want to use my 100th birthday to help young people launch some immediate initiatives—things that they can do during the summer of 2007—that will bring new thinking to the prospects of peace in the world," says Mrs. Davis.
-Because of the many marvelous achievements made by students since the summer of 2007, Mrs. Davis is continuing the Davis Projects for Peace for the summer of 2013.
+"I want to use my 100th birthday to help young people launch some immediate initiatives—things that they can do during the summer of 2007—that will bring new thinking to the prospects of peace in the world."
+The Davis family is continuing Projects for Peace for the summer of 2014.